 A one‑off match in cricket is a special, standalone game played only once—outside regular series.
 These matches are held to celebrate milestones, honour venues, or give emerging teams a stage to shine.
 Their rarity makes them high‑stakes events packed with excitement.

-Why One-Off Matches Matter
+Why One-Off Matches Matter?

 Historic Milestones: